 - What should an Apple privacy policy include?

-- How seriously does Apple take customer privacy and Apps having a compliant privacy policy?
+- How seriously does Apple take customer privacy and the compliance of apps with its privacy policy?

-- What else do you need to know about Apple privacy policy issues?
+- What else do you need to know about Apple's privacy policy issues?

 Outline of data and privacy requirements on the Apple App Store

 App Store Connect requires a privacy policy for all new apps and app updates before they can be submitted for distribution on the App Store or through TestFlight external testing.
-It is advised that if developers are unsure as to the requirements relating to privacy policies or data protection, that they seek legal advice as soon as possible to ensure they are fully compliant.
+Developers unsure of the requirements related to privacy policies or data protection should seek legal advice as soon as possible to ensure full compliance.

 The GDPR and privacy policies – why do they matter?